developer-zebra/developer-zebra-site/src/enterprise-browser/1-7/api/barcode/index.md

 <span class='text-info'>INTEGER</span>

 ####Description
 Specifies the output quality of the captured signature barcode.
-Signature barcodes return their data in Data URI format, it is recommended you adjust the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
-Provide a value between 10 and 100 inclusive.
+Signature barcodes return their data in Data URI format, Zebra recommends adjusting the dataBufferSize and barcodeDataFormat properties when scanning Signature barcodes.
+Provide a value from 10-100.

 ####Access
 * Instance: This property can be accessed via an instance object of this class: <code>myObject.signatureImageQuality</code>